-The ECHO Program leads, collaborates on and supports a range of projects, educational initiatives and voluntary research trials.
-These projects and initiatives are designed to provide a better understanding of the cumulative effects of marine shipping on whales, helping to inform the development and testing of potential mitigation solutions.
+The ECHO Program leads, collaborates on and supports a range of projects, educational initiatives and voluntary research trials, which are designed to provide a better understanding of the cumulative effects of marine shipping on whales, and inform the development and testing of potential threat-reduction solutions.

 On this page you’ll find links to our featured initiatives and a summary of all ECHO Program projects.